tramlinehq/docs/docs/using-tramline/app-configuration.md

 Set up all the necessary integrations for your app.
 See the [integrations section](/integrations) for details.

 After the integrations are setup, you can configure the following settings for your app.
+Click on the __Configure__ button in the top-right of your app page to get to the app configuration.

+### Repository
-- **Repository**: choose from the list of repositories you have connected via your [VCS integration](/integrations/version-control)
+Choose from the list of repositories you have connected via your [VCS integration](/integrations/version-control)

+### Notifications

-- **Notifications**: choose from the list of channels you have available via your [Notification integration](/integrations/notifications)
+Choose from the list of channels you have available via your [Notification integration](/integrations/notifications)

-You can click on the __Configure__ button in the top-right of your app page to get to the app configuration.

 ![](/img/app-config.png)